0xAX/linux-insides/Booting/linux-bootstrap-2.md

 or in other words `stack_end = esp - STACK_SIZE`.

-Than there is `heap_end` calculation which is `heap_end_ptr` or `_end` + 512 and check if `heap_end` greater that `stack_end` makes it equal.
+Then there is the `heap_end` calculation which is `heap_end_ptr` or `_end` + 512 and a check if `heap_end` is greater than `stack_end` makes it equal.

 From this moment we can use the heap in the kernel setup code.
-We will see how to use it and how implemented API for it in next posts.
+We will see how to use it and how the API for it is implemented in next posts.

 CPU validation
 --------------------------------------------------------------------------------

-The next step as we can see cpu validation by `validate_cpu` from [arch/x86/boot/cpu.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/cpu.c).
+The next step as we can see is cpu validation by `validate_cpu` from [arch/x86/boot/cpu.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/cpu.c).

-It calls `check_cpu` function and passes cpu level and required cpu level to it and checks that kernel launched at the right cpu.
-It checks cpu's flags, presence of [long mode](http://en.wikipedia.org/wiki/Long_mode) (which we will see more details about it in the next parts) for x86_64, checks processor's vendor and makes preparation for еру certain vendor like turning off SSE+SSE2 for amd if they are missing and etc...
+It calls the `check_cpu` function and passes cpu level and required cpu level to it and checks that kernel launched at the right cpu.
+It checks the cpu's flags, presence of [long mode](http://en.wikipedia.org/wiki/Long_mode) (which we will see more details on in the next parts) for x86_64, checks the processor's vendor and makes preparation for certain vendors like turning off SSE+SSE2 for AMD if they are missing and etc...

 Memory detection
 --------------------------------------------------------------------------------

-The next step is memory detection by `detect_memory` function.
+The next step is memory detection by the `detect_memory` function.
 It uses different programming interfaces for memory detection like `0xe820`, `0xe801` and `0x88`.
-We will see only implementation of 0xE820 here.
-Let's look on `detect_memory_e820` implementation from the [arch/x86/boot/memory.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/memory.c) source file.
-First of all, `detect_memory_e820` function initializes `biosregs` structure as we saw above and filled registers with special values for `0xe820` call:
+We will see only the implementation of 0xE820 here.
+Let's look into the `detect_memory_e820` implementation from the [arch/x86/boot/memory.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/memory.c) source file.
+First of all, `detect_memory_e820` function initializes `biosregs` structure as we saw above and fills registers with special values for the `0xe820` call:

 ```assembly
 	initregs(&ireg);